golemfactory/golem-architecture/arch-snapshot/arch.md

 - Reporting the list of supported networks.
   - Drivers can list all networks they can interact with.
 - Initialization.
-  - Drivers may need to perform some specific to them work before being able to work.
-This method is the called before any transactions are scheduled.
+  - Drivers may need to carry out certain tasks specific to them before they can begin working.
+This method is called before any transactions are scheduled.
 - Reporting the need for initialization for confirming incoming payments.
   - If the driver needs to also do work before confirming payments, it can report that via this method – then initialization will be called before any confirmation requests as well.
 - Funding – automatic obtaining funds for for Testnets.
-  - Some Testnets allow obtaining funds (both native token and GLM)
+  - Some Testnets allow obtaining funds (both native token and GLM) programmatically.
-  - programmatically.
 This method does this if possible.
 - Transfers – transfering funds to a given address at a given platform w/o an allocation.
 - Scheduling payments – transfering funds to a given address at a given